solana-labs/solana-web3.js/packages/library/README.md

 ## Features

-The new (2.0) version of `@solana/web3.js` aims to address shortcomings in the legacy library first, then goes even further .
+The new (2.0) version of `@solana/web3.js` aims to address shortcomings in the legacy library first, then goes even further.

 ### Tree-Shaking